CrystallizeAPI/koa-middleware-apollo/README.md

 ```

 ### `graphqlServer(apollo[, dependencies]) -> Function`
-Returns middleware for a custom graphql server instance.
+Returns middleware for a custom GraphQL server instance.

 * `apollo`: Instance of an `ApolloServer` class
 * `dependencies` (optional): See above

-## Graphql Playground
+## GraphQL Playground
 ### `graphqlPlayground(options[, dependencies]) -> Function`
 Returns middleware for rendering a [GraphQL playground](https://www.apollographql.com/docs/apollo-server/features/graphql-playground.html) via the [@apollographql/graphql-playground-html](https://www.npmjs.com/package/@apollographql/graphql-playground-html) package.

 * `options`: Configuration object that will be passed directly to the playground render function.
 See [docs](https://github.com/prisma/graphql-playground#usage) for available options
 * `dependencies` (optional):
-  * `getEndpoint`: Returns the graphql server endpoint.
+  * `getEndpoint`: Returns the GraphQL server endpoint.
 Will receive koa `ctx` as its only parameter.
 Defaults to `options.endpoint`.

 # Full Example
-This is a close to real life example implementation of a basic graphql server at an endpoint that makes use of a path parameter.
+This is a close to real life example implementation of a basic GraphQL server at an endpoint that makes use of a path parameter.

  ```js
  const Koa = require('koa')